IBM-Cloud/sap-automated-deployment-scripts/sapthreetiers4hana/README.md

 SAP APPs S/4 VSI Disks:
 - 1x 40 GB disk with 10 IOPS / GB - SWAP
 - 1 x 128 GB disk with 10 IOPS / GB - DATA

+## IBM Cloud API Key
+For the script configuration add your IBM Cloud API Key in `terraform.tfvars`.

 ## Input parameter file
 The solution is configured by editing your variables in the file `input.auto.tfvars`